liassasel/Translate-App-Flutter-/README.md

-# This is a app created with flutter :)
+# This is a app created with flutter, frontend completed  :)